Rugby union in Australia: 19th century

 The Australia national team in 1899.

 Accounts of rugby being played in the Colony of New South Wales date back to the 1840s.
-Some settlers would have been familiar with earlier forms of the game even before it was formally codified at Rugby School in 1845.
+Some settlers would have been familiar with earlier forms of the game even before it was formally codified at Rugby School in 1845.In Van Diemen's Land (Tasmania) rugby was being played at Christ College in Bishopsbourne in the late 1840s.

-Rugby arrived in the Colony of Victoria as early as the 1850s.
-Tom Wills, founder of Australian rules football, attended Rugby School and attempted to introduce the school's game into Melbourne schools in 1858 before settling on a compromise of rules.
-Variations of rugby were played by clubs south of the Yarra, including possibly South Yarra as early as 1858.
+Rugby arrived in the Colony of Victoria as early as the mid-1850s.
+Tom Wills, co-founder of Australian rules football, attended Rugby School and attempted to introduce the school's game into Melbourne schools in 1858 before settling on a compromise of rules.
+Variations of rugby were played by clubs in Melbourne, including the South Yarra FC as early as 1858.
 In 1860 J. B. Thompson published the Rugby Rules (along with the Victorian and Eton Rules) in the widely distributed Victorian Cricketer's Guide.

-The Rugby code was introduced to schools in Sydney from the early 1860s.
-Players familiar with the game from the Sydney schools, along with increased arrivals from England and elsewhere, soon led to organised club football commencing in Sydney.
-Rugby games were being played at Sydney University in the 1860s.